ldsouza/ldsouza.github.io/_posts/2016-07-27-sharepoint-surveys.md

 tags: ''
 imagefeature: ''
 ---
-Surveys in SharePoint are a good way to annonymously survey employees in an organization.
+Surveys in SharePoint are a good way to collect feedback from employees in your organization.
+You can use several different types of questions, such as multiple choice, fill-in fields, and even ratings.

 Open a SharePoint Site……Open the Survey List.
  Find the ListID from the URL like